Nine young people filed a lawsuit against the German Federal Climate Protection Act and for their right to a humane future.

 Johannes und Franziska Blohm are to inherit their father's traditional fruit farm someday.
 However, whether the centuries-old farm will survive the coming generations is increasingly questionable.
 In the "Altes Land" near Hamburg, apples are the main crop grown on the organic farm alongside other types of fruit.
 The increase in extreme weather conditions, as well as plagues and fruit diseases that were previously unknown in these latitudes, are giving the organic farm a hard time - direct and indirect consequences of global warming.

 It applies to all plaintiffs that - without sufficiently ambitious climate protection - they are looking at an uncertain and geopolitically even more unstable future and also put life at risk with increasing impacts.
 In Germany, extreme weather events and new types of diseases pose health risks, as well, which would not exist without climate change.
 For the plaintiffs' generation, climate change is simply a threat to their very existence.

 3. What is the aim of the lawsuit?close

-The aim of the complaint is to have the Federal Climate Law adapted, but above all to implement laws with a coherent reduction path towards greenhouse gas neutrality as quickly as possible.
-If one takes the successful Urgenda climate case in the Netherlands as an example and applies the same principles, Germany must, on the basis of the research results of the IPCC, reduce emissions significantly faster than the Federal Climate Law provides (instead of 55% between 65-75% relative to 1990), the annual reduction rate must be increased significantly.
+The aim of the complaint is to have the Federal Climate Protection Act adapted, but above all to implement laws with a coherent reduction path towards greenhouse gas neutrality as quickly as possible.
+If one takes the successful Urgenda climate case in the Netherlands as an example and applies the same principles, Germany must, on the basis of the research results of the IPCC, reduce emissions significantly faster than the Climate Protection Act provides (instead of 55% between 65-75% relative to 1990), the annual reduction rate must be increased significantly.